DeLaPF/FBWG-PSPACE-Complete/README.md

 -----
 ### Instructions
-You will be redirecting http/https requests from the tutorial level to my custom level.
+You will be redirecting http/https requests from the tutorial level to my custom Non-Crossing Toggle-Lock level.
 _(This, however, also works with any json that you may want to redirect to)_

 How to use: